 Plan description.
 In addition to providing pension benefits, the Authority provides health care benefits for certain retired employees.
 Eligibility to receive health care benefits follows the same requirements as MainePERS.
 Eligible retirees receive 100% paid health benefit coverage, Anthem POS plan until age 65 or Medicare Advantage plan at the age of 65.
-The Authority paid approximately \$1,417,849 of insurance contributions for approximately 284 retirees for the year end December 31, 2018.
+The Authority paid approximately \$1,371,480 and \$1,417,849 of insurance contributions for approximately 284 retirees for the years ended December 31, 2019 and 2018 respectively.
 Benefit provisions are established and amended through negotiations between the Authority and the respective unions.